jdjakub/phd-thesis/ch-background.md

 How do we analyse Unix as a programming system?
 Unix is one big system managing many smaller processes.
 To the extent that *other* programming systems are implemented as Unix processes, Unix functions as a meta-system supporting subordinate programming systems.
 Thus there are always *two* levels to programming in the Unix Paradigm: the "large" scope and the "small" scope.
 In both of these, *state* consists of both core and files thanks to the Volatility Split.
 However, the two levels emphasise these to different degrees.

 At the large scope, it seems appropriate to describe the filesystem as the primary "state" of the Unix system.
 There is, of course, nontrivial state in core such as the currently running processes and bookkeeping information for them, which will be lost if the system is restarted.
 Nevertheless, from its own perspective, the "important data" for users all lives in the filesystem; what happens to be running at any given time in core is merely instrumental.^[C.f.
-Assumption\ 2: if a data structure was important, the programmer would have written code to save it to a file!]
+Consequence\ 2: if a data structure was important, the programmer would have written code to save it to a file!]
 The agent of *change* at the large scope is the kernel, and the primitive "instructions" are the system calls used to write to files and change the file tree.

 Meanwhile, at the small scope of an individual programming system *process*, the manifestation of state and change will depend on the particular system itself.
 Yet because we know it is running as a Unix process, we can at least be assured that the lowest level of "state" will be split between core and files, and "change" will occur through the execution of machine instructions.

-### The Interactive Paradigm
+## The Interactive Paradigm
 The interactive paradigm, in its fully developed form, emerges from a feeling of compute/storage abundance.
 This frees us from having to start with the question "what purposes can computers currently cope with?" and instead ask "what are computers for?" with the answer being roughly equivalent to "anything".
 This paradigm relaxes or rejects the basic axioms of batch-mode programming:

 1. The point of a program is to simulate a piece of the world somehow useful to a human, free of the constraints of physical media substances.
 Producing an output is but one of many such effects useful to humans.